taers232c/GAMADV-XTD3/README.md

 This page provides simple instructions for downloading, installing and starting to use GAMADV-XTD3.

-GAMADV-XTD3 requires G Suite for Business, Education, Partner or Government Edition.
+GAMADV-XTD3 requires G Suite for Business, Education, Non Profit, Partner or Government Edition.
 Google Apps Free Edition has limited API support and not all GAM commands work.

 GAMADV-XTD3 is a rewrite/extension of Jay Lee's [GAM], without his efforts, this version wouldn't exist.

+GAMADV-XTD3 is backwards compatible with [GAM], meaning that if your command works with regular GAM, it will also work with GAMADV-XTD3.
+There may be differences in output, but the syntax is compatible.

 # Documentation
 Basic GAM documentation is hosted in the [GitHub Wiki].
-Documentation specifically for GAMADV-XTD3 is hosted in the [GitHub GAMADV-XTD Wiki] and in Gam*.txt files.
+Documentation specifically for GAMADV-XTD3 is hosted in the [GitHub GAMADV-XTD3 Wiki] and in Gam*.txt files.

 # Mailing List / Discussion group
 The GAM mailing list / discussion group is hosted on [Google Groups].
 You can join the list and interact via email, or just post from the web itself.